rafaelbenaion/bee-to-text/README.md

 ## Victory Condition

-You achieve victory in the Bee Chase Game under the following conditions:
+You achieve victory in the Bee To Text under the following conditions:

 1. **Non-Empty Input**: Ensure that you have written a word in the input box.
 2. **Sufficient Bees**: The number of bees in your swarm must be enough to compose the full input text.